xcat2/xcat-core/docs/source/advanced/pdu/pdu.rst

    * Power reset the full PDU: ::

        # rpower f5pdu3 reset
-         f5pdu3: outlet 1 is on
+         f5pdu3: outlet 1 is reset
-         f5pdu3: outlet 2 is on
+         f5pdu3: outlet 2 is reset
-         f5pdu3: outlet 3 is on
+         f5pdu3: outlet 3 is reset
-         f5pdu3: outlet 4 is on
+         f5pdu3: outlet 4 is reset
-         f5pdu3: outlet 5 is on
+         f5pdu3: outlet 5 is reset
-         f5pdu3: outlet 6 is on
+         f5pdu3: outlet 6 is reset
-         f5pdu3: outlet 7 is on
+         f5pdu3: outlet 7 is reset
-         f5pdu3: outlet 8 is on
+         f5pdu3: outlet 8 is reset
-         f5pdu3: outlet 9 is on
+         f5pdu3: outlet 9 is reset
-         f5pdu3: outlet 10 is on
+         f5pdu3: outlet 10 is reset
-         f5pdu3: outlet 11 is on
+         f5pdu3: outlet 11 is reset
-         f5pdu3: outlet 12 is on
+         f5pdu3: outlet 12 is reset

 **Note:** For BMC based compute nodes, turning the PDU outlet power on does not automatically power on the compute side.
 Users will need to issue ``rpower <node> on`` to power on the compute node after the BMC boots.